International Award-Winning Wedding Photojournalism

 If you don't find an answer here, please get in touch and I'll come back to you as soon as I can or request a consult and ask me live.

-Distance is not an issue, and I work all over the UK.
+Distance is not an issue, and I provide wedding photography all over the UK.
 I love working at new venues and old favourites alike.
 Travel expenses are included for most UK weddings but occasionally I may have to quote extra depending on the distances involved and the logistics of the wedding.

 Yes.
-I work with Caroline Coeur who is totally in tune with my style and approach.
+I work with several other photographers who are totally in tune with my style and approach.
 This means you get a broader coverage without the photography becoming obtrusive.
 I wouldn’t compromise my distinctive style of photography by working with anyone else.

-The main advantages of this approach is that you get key moments during the ceremony, reception, speeches, and the dancing recorded from two angles, giving a cinematic feel to the story.
+The main advantage of this approach is that you get key moments during the ceremony, reception, speeches, and the dancing recorded from two angles, giving a cinematic feel to the story.

-Having Caroline there to photograph also means that both the bride and groom’s preparations can be documented and ensures that unposed shots are still being taken while the family group shots are being organised during the drinks reception.
+Having another photographer there to photograph also means that both the bride and groom’s preparations can be documented and ensures that unposed shots are still being taken while the family group shots are being organised during the drinks reception.

 I can.
 However I’m a storyteller, so starting a wedding at the ceremony would be like writing a novel and starting at chapter three.
 Finishing my coverage as you sit down for the meal would be like walking out of a football match after 60 minutes!